kirillseva/syberia-pres/syberia.md

 - A lot of machine learning packages simply available
 - Easy to hire data scientists
-- R is a LISP!
+- R is (almost) a LISP!
 Interactive in its core
-- Hence object serialization comes for free
+- Serialization comes for free
-- Everything is a list, easy to make new custom rules and structures
+- Everything is a list, easy to make new custom rules, structures and DSLs

 --